-and corroborating statements of support from MIT personnel.
+The Committee on Academic Performance reviews petitions from registered undergraduates (see Eligibility below) requesting exceptions to established academic deadlines and policies.
 The Committee takes individual circumstances into account while striving to uphold academic integrity and equity for students across departments and classes.

 The Committee on Academic Performance reviews petitions only from currently registered undergraduates.
-The Committee does not review petitions from students who have withdrawn from MIT, for any reason.
+The Committee does not review petitions from students who are on leave from MIT for any reason.

 Students who have received a bachelor's degree may not petition the CAP.
 The only exceptions pertain to a limited set of circumstances related to a student's final semester at MIT.
 Three months after a student has graduated, the student's record is sealed, and no further petitions may be received for any reason.